MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.1.3/Get-AzureRmWebApp.md

 ---
 external help file: Microsoft.Azure.Commands.Websites.dll-Help.xml online version:
 schema: 2.0.0
 ---

 # Get-AzureRmWebApp

 ## SYNOPSIS
-Gets a web app.
+Gets a web app that was built using the Web Apps feature of the Azure App Service.

 ## SYNTAX